isomerpages/ogp-admiraltypri/_general-information/Assessment Matters.md

 ---
 # Assessment Matters

-- Pupils are to be responsible to bring the necessary stationery and instruments (e.g. calculators and Mathematical set) for the exams.
+- Pupils are to be responsible to bring the necessary stationery and instruments (e.g. calculators, Mathematical set and Mother Tongue dictionary/e-dictionary) for the exams.
 - There will not be any make-up for the P3 to P6 End-of-Year Examinations (except for the EL and MTL Oral components).
 - Any child who is absent for the exams/exercises will need to produce a medical certificate from a medical doctor.
 Handwritten letters are not accepted.
 Marks will be computed accordingly, taking into account the absence with a valid reason.
 - Absence without valid reasons